 Rose Crofskey Blake died in 1962 after a stroke three years earlier.
 Here she is, happily surrounded by family.
 If someone has a better copy of the photograph, or remembers the occasion, please get in touch with us through the link on the home page.

-John (Jack) Crofskey may not have produced the same kind of baked delicacies as his wife, sisters or sisters-in-law, but his old Ford always generated a happy following of children when he and Jane visited the Ryans, or Joe and Barbara Crofskey.
+Rose’s younger brother John (Jack) Crofskey may not have produced the same kind of baked delicacies as his wife, sisters, or sisters-in-law, but his old Ford always generated a happy following of children when he and Jane visited the Ryans, or Joe and Barbara Crofskey.
 Their children knew that before he did anything else, he would fill a bowl with sweets or iced wafer biscuits.

 It is not clear exactly what John Crofskey did between the time his mother remarried in 1885, when he was 11, and 1894 when he bought his first piece of land with Frank.
 His presence in the bush-felling photograph indicates that—like many Poles in the district—he cleared land and helped build the infrastructure of early Taranaki.
 The houses he built for himself and others reflected his building skills.
 He must have shown a maturity for Frank to transfer ownership of his part of the Midhirst property, and his stepfather doing the same with one of his properties when both older men moved to America.

-After the fire destroyed Frank’s store next door, when John and Jane’s daughter Evelyn was two months old, the young family moved into a house John built on Joe’s Surrey Road farm, which he took over in 1901.
+After the fire destroyed Frank’s store next door, when John and Jane’s daughter Evelyn was two months old, the young family moved into a house that John built on his younger brother Joe’s Surrey Road farm, which John took over in 1901.